 Draft your Notebook's Copilot instructions

 This prompt helps you write Copilot instructions grounded in your Notebook's background, the references you loaded, and the shape your Notebook takes (knowledge base, specific initiative, or recurring workstream).
-It produces a draft for you to paste into your Notebook's Copilot instructions field.
+It produces a draft for you to add to your Notebook's Copilot instructions field.
+Copy the prompt and paste it in a new chat window in your Notebook to get started.

 Was this helpful?